paulburpo/multitenant-adf/README.md

 4. If you have changes to publish, click the __Publish all__ button.

-### Understanding the pipelines, acitivities, datasets and linked services
+### Understanding the pipelines, activities, datasets and linked services

 This solution contains two pipelines and three datasets.
 Each will be described in detail below.

 The first pipeline is the __TenantPipeline__.
 This is the master pipeline.
-When running the demo, it is only necessary to trigger this pipeline, all other components of the demo are automatted.
+When running the demo, it is only necessary to trigger this pipeline, all other components of the demo are automated.

 The __TenantPipeline__ consists of four activities described below.

 1. The __CleanupStagingTables__ stored procedure activity.
 This activity simply connects to the warehouse database and cleans up the staging tables and schema by calling the dbo.CleanupStagingSchema stored procedure.
 Everything here is hardcoded.
 If you are implementing your own stored procedure here, the only thing to be aware of, is that you typically want this activity to be idempotent.
 So if it runs, and there is nothing to cleanup, it still completes with success.
 Likewise, if it runs and does have to cleanup tables and schemas, it also completes with success.

 2. The __TenantLookup__ lookup activity.
-This activity is responsible for pulling the list of tenants by running the ___SELECT * FROM TenantMetadata ORDER BY TenantPriority___ query in the warehouse databse.
+This activity is responsible for pulling the list of tenants by running the ___SELECT * FROM TenantMetadata ORDER BY TenantPriority___ query in the warehouse database.
 There is no parameterization in this activity but the output which will be passed on to the next activity is JSON formatted with the results of the query that will look something like this:
     ```json
     {
     "count": 3,